-This meant that the distance from Syene to Alexandria was one-fiftieth of the distance all the way around planet Earth.
+This meant the distance from Syene to Alexandria was one-fiftieth of the distance all the way around planet Earth.

-His maps told Eratosthenes that the distance from Alexandria to Syene was 5000 stades.
+His maps told Eratosthenes the distance from Alexandria to Syene was 5000 stades.
 Eratosthenes multiplied 50 x 5000 to get an answer of 250,000 stades for Earth’s circumference.
 He then added a correction of 2000 stades (lacking his original work, we don’t know why he did this) and concluded that:

 All we need to do now is convert stades to modern units.
 (Some things are easier said than done!)